infracamp/infracamp/docs/project/kickstart.md

 On your local workstation, `kickstart.sh` will:
 - Start up the container setting env `DEV_MODE=1` and giving you an **interactive shell** as `user` inside the container.
 - Mount the **project directory** to `/opt` inside the container
+- Expose **ports 80,4000,4100,4200** on localhost so you can access the service with any browser at `http://localhost`
 - Check for other running instances of the project
 - Mount your **ssh-key** securely into the container, so you can use git within your container
 - Mount the **bash history** into the container